Racketeer Influenced and Corrupt Organizations Act: 1984, The Order

+1986, Iran-Contra

+In 1986, the Christic Institute filed a civil RICO case naming 30 defendants who were also implicated in the Iran-Contra scandal that they were also part of a conspiracy behind the La Penca bombing.
+The suit, titled Avirgan v Hull named several Central Intelligence Agency figures and accused them of participating in illegal political assassinations, as well as arms and drug trafficking.
+The suit was eventually dismissed in 1989, and lead attorney Daniel Sheehan alleged members of the Iran-Contra enterprise were behind the assassination of judge Robert Vance who was expected to reverse the dismissal.
+G. Robert Blakey stated it was the best-charged RICO case he had seen, and the litigation spawned a national fundraising effort.
+In 1990, Bruce Springsteen and Bonnie Raitt held a benefit concert to support the litigation.
+A 500-page affidavit filed in December 1986 was also published as "The Shadow Government."

-Michael Milken
+1989, Michael Milken

 On March 29, 1989, American financier Michael Milken was indicted on 98 counts of racketeering and fraud relating to an investigation into an allegation of insider trading and other offenses.
 Milken was accused of using a wide-ranging network of contacts to manipulate stock and bond prices.
 It was one of the first occasions that a RICO indictment was brought against an individual with no ties to organized crime.
 Milken pleaded guilty to six lesser felonies of securities fraud and tax evasion, rather than risk spending the rest of his life in prison and ended up serving 22 months in prison.
 Milken was also ordered banned for life from the securities industry.

 On September 7, 1988, Milken's employer, Drexel Burnham Lambert, was threatened with RICO charges under respondeat superior, the legal doctrine that corporations are responsible for their employees' crimes.
 Drexel avoided RICO charges by entering an Alford plea to lesser felonies of stock parking and stock manipulation.
 In a carefully worded plea, Drexel said it was "not in a position to dispute the allegations" made by the Government.
 If Drexel had been indicted under RICO statutes, it would have had to post a performance bond of up to $1 billion to avoid having its assets frozen.
 That would have taken precedence over all of the firm's other obligations, including the loans that provided 96 percent of its capital base.
 If the bond ever had to be paid, its shareholders would have been practically wiped out.
 Since banks will not extend credit to a firm indicted under RICO, an indictment would have likely put Drexel out of business.
 By at least one estimate, a RICO indictment would have destroyed the firm within a month.
 Years later, Drexel President and CEO Fred Joseph said that Drexel had no choice but to plead guilty because "a financial institution cannot survive a RICO indictment."